michaelgichia/SocialBookmarking/README.md

   </details>

   ## Authentication required
-  As stated ealier, Higher Order Components(HOC) transforms a component to another component.
+  As stated earlier, Higher Order Components(HOC) transforms a component to another component.

-  HOC `AuthRequired` abstract the logic we use to check if user if signed in.
-Alternatively, we would have pass the logic on every `page` that is protected.
-This method goes againt the `DRY` principle.
+  HOC `AuthRequired` abstract the logic we use to check if the user is signed in.
+Alternatively, we would have passed the logic on every `page` that is protected.
+This method goes against the `DRY` principle.

   `Create-react-app` does not allow install `babel-plugin-transform-decorators-legacy` unless you eject. `babel-plugin-transform-decorators-legacy` allow us to use decorators instead of calling the `wrapper component` with the `HOC`.

-  Incase you want to use `decorators`.
+  In case you want to use `decorators`.
 This is how you use the HOC to protect the pages.

   `With decorators`
   ```jsx